SoftwareAG/c8y-docs/content/device-management-application/connectivity.md

 <a name="link-sims"></a>
 ### Linking SIMs and mobile devices

-Switch to the Device Management application and navigate to a device that is connected through a SIM card managed by the SIM provider of your choice.
+Switch to the Device management application and navigate to a device that is connected through a SIM card managed by the SIM provider of your choice.
 The device should have a **Connectivity** tab.
 If this tab is not shown, one of the following applies:

 * Your user does not have permissions for Connectivity.
 * The device is not linked to a SIM card.